MetPX/sarracenia/docs/source/Contribution/Development.rst

 have been run on multiple machines should a change be merged to main.

-issues unique to v2 should be tagged *v2only*.
+issues unique to v2 should be tagged *v2only*. on Launchpad.net:

+ * daily repository packages of v2 will be build from v2_dev

+ * pre-release repository packages of v2 will be build from v2_dev

+ * release repository packages are generated from v2_stable.

 v3 Workflow
 ~~~~~~~~~~~

-The upcoming version of Sarracenia is maintained in the v03_wip (work in progress)
+The upcoming version of Sarracenia is developed in the v03_wip (work in progress) branch.
 As the major refactor is substantially complete, the remaining work is now entirely constructive
 and all development is co-ordinated through issues exactly as v2 is.
 Issues unique to v3, be
 they regressions or enhancements that don't make sense to add to v2, have the tag *v3only*.